-"To improve the vitality and viability of Town and District Centres in the Borough by day and night"
+"To improve the vitality and viability of Town and District Centres in the Borough by day and night by promoting a vibrant mix if uses including residential"

 These policies aim to protect and strengthen the retail role of Redditch Town Centre whilst encouraging a wider range of services and facilities including employment, leisure, entertainment and housing.
 They also aim to improve the Town Centre evening economy to boost prosperity and raise Redditch's profile as an attractive evening destination.
 Furthermore, there is a focus on regeneration initiatives which aim to improve the quality and attractiveness of Redditch Town Centre and the District Centres.
 These initiatives will contribute towards secure and attractive environments which, in turn will improve the quality of the local retail and Town Centre experiences for local residents and visitors alike.